 - Grease a baking tray.

-- Make a twist in each cheese straw, move to the baking tray and bake for ten minutes or until golden.
+- Make a twist in each cheese straw, brush with the beaten egg if using), move to the baking tray and bake for ten minutes or until golden.

 Straight thin cheese straws